Sahilpreet13/24BCS10476_SahilpreetSingh_DBMS/Experiments/EXP2/Readme.md

 SQL-Set-Operators/
 │
 ├── README.md
-├── Exp2.1.sql
+├── Exp2.1.png
-├── Exp2.2.sql
+├── Exp2.2.png
-├── Exp2.3.sql
+├── Exp2.3.png
-├── Exp2.4.sql
+├── Exp2.4.png
-└── screenshots/
+└── Exp2.txt
 ```

 ---

 ## 📸 Output

-Screenshots of each experiment's output are included in the repository under the `screenshots/` directory.
+Screenshots of each experiment's output are included in the repository.

 ---